 On the third day he rose again, in accordance with the Scriptures; he ascended into heaven, and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.
 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son, who with the Father and the Son is worshiped and glorified, who has spoken through the prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one Baptism for the forgiveness of sins.
 We look for the resurrection of the dead, and the life of the world to come.
 Amen.
-8 Christians pray.
+Christians pray.
 When we worship the living God, we bring before Him our concerns for ourselves and others, for the world, and for the church.
 We also thank God for hearing and responding to our prayers.
 At the Offertory, all of our prayers are presented to God along with our tithes and offerings.
 The Nicene Creed is a statement of what the Christian community believes to be true about God.
 It was born of rigorous intellectual debate in the fourth century, culminating in councils of the whole church at Nicaea in 325 and at Constantinople in 381.
 The word "creed" comes from the Latin word "credo" which means "I believe."
 THE PRAYERS OF THE PEOPLE (BCP 2019 page 128) Led by a member of the Order of the Daughters of the King.
 If you would like our Daughters of the King to pray for a specific need, please fill out a confidential prayer card found at the prayer box near the main entrance to the church.
 Reader: Let us pray for the Church and for the world, saying, "hear our prayer."
-For the peace of the whole world, and for the well-being and unity of the people of God. \Reader: Lord, in your mercy: People: Hear our prayer.
-For Foley Beach, our Archbishop, Chip Edgar, our Bishop, and for Bill Skilton our Bishop in residence; for all bishops, priests and deacons; especially for our Rector, Fr.
-Marshall; our Curate Fr.
-Jacob; our Assistant to the Rector, Fr.
-Joe; and our Assisting Priest Fr David, our Deacon Emeritus, Lee Hershon and our church staff.
+For the peace of the whole world, and for the well-being and unity of the people of God.
+Reader: Lord, in your mercy: People: Hear our prayer.
+For Steve Wood, our Archbishop; Chip Edgar, our Bishop; and Bill Skilton, our Bishop in residence; for all bishops, priests and deacons; especially for our Rector, Fr.
+Marshall; our Associate Rector Fr.
+Rich Giersch, and our Assisting Priests Fr.
+David and Fr.
+Doug; our Deacon Emeritus, Lee Hershon, and our church staff.
 We also pray for St. Andrew's Mission and their Vicar, Fr.
 Jimmy Gallant; Reader: Lord, in your mercy: People: Hear our prayer.
-14 April 2024 For all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular, Fr.
-Zac Nash, Chaplain at Joint Base Charleston; All Saints' Church in Florence and their Rector, Fr.
-Jason Hamshaw, Chelsea and their family; and for San José Church in the Dominican Republic and their Rector, Fr.
-Isaac Pringle Mejía; and their Bishop Moises Quezada, and for Fr.
+For all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular for San José Church in the Dominican Republic and their Rector, Fr.
+Isaac Pringle, and their Bishop Moises Quezada, and for Fr.
 Rob Sturdy, Anglican Chaplain at The Citadel.
 Reader: Lord, in your mercy: People: Hear our prayer.
 For our brothers and sisters in Christ who are persecuted for their faith.
 Reader: Lord, in your mercy: People: Hear our prayer.
-For our nation, for those in authority, and for all in public service, especially our President, Joe Biden, our Governor, Henry McMaster and our Mayor, William Cogswell.
+For our nation, for those in authority, and for all in public service, especially our President, Donald Trump, our Governor, Henry McMaster and our Mayor, William Cogswell.
 Reader: Lord, in your mercy: People: Hear our prayer.
 For all those who are in trouble, sorrow, need, sickness, or any other adversity, particularly those on our parish prayer list and those we name at this time, silently or aloud. (pause) Reader: Lord, in your mercy: People: Hear our prayer.
 For all those who have departed this life in the certain hope of the resurrection, named at this time silently or aloud (pause) in thanksgiving let us pray.
 Reader: Lord, in your mercy: People: Hear our prayer.
 Celebrant: